Ben Brading 6 min read

 An EMS employs a smart algorithm to determine how to use this power most effectively.

-Commercial operations will use generated power directly during peak periods to avoid expensive peak business electricity prices.
-Whereas, during off-peak periods, generated power will be stored for future peak periods.
+Commercial operations will use generated power directly during peak periods to avoid the most expensive business electricity prices.
+During off-peak periods, however, generated power will be stored for future peak periods.

 If an EMS detects that energy storage is fully utilised, the system exports excess generated electricity back to the grid under the Smart Export Guarantee scheme.